The Saturday 3pm blackout: Why aren't all Premier Leagues games broadcast on television in the UK?

 The blackout is not without its criticism.
 There are those that claim that it's an archaic law that they'd like to see the back of.

-Given how expensive ticket prices are, many fans argue that it's unfair not to provide a more reasonable alternative to watch the game, in an era in which most games are on TV.
+Given how expensive ticket prices are, many fans argue it's unfair not to provide a more reasonable alternative to watch the game, in an era in which most games are on TV.
 Clubs have more fans spread across the country these days and not just the thousands who would have been to the ground every week in the 1960s and '70s, after all.

 TV GUIDE Premier League live streams: How to watch every game from anywhere in the world

-And then there's the argument that all of these 3pm matches are available anyway: just via illegal streaming sites.
-If the Premier League were to make these games readily available to fans, they could not only ensure better control of their product but demand more money for it.
+If the Premier League were to make these games readily available to fans, they could not only ensure better control of their product, but demand more money for it if they pleased.

 Ultimately, there are no plans to boycott the blackout from the FA, the Premier League and the Football League.
-Cristiano Ronaldo's return to the Premier League - in a 3 o'clock kickoff slot on a Saturday afternoon - will only be available to those in the ground to witness it.
-For the rest of us?
-There's Match of the Day
+Even Cristiano Ronaldo's return to the Premier League with Manchester United in September 2021 - in a 3 o'clock kick-off slot on a Saturday afternoon - was only available (at least in theory) to those inside Old Trafford.

 Mark White